 Know Where to Go

 Knowing where to go when you’re ill or hurt makes a big difference.
 But it can get confusing.
 Know where to go to get the right care at the right time.
-Your primary care doctor knows your medical history best, but the Emory Healthcare Network also includes Peachtree Immediate Care Urgent Care and CVS MinuteClinics, hundreds of primary care locations and 6 ERs throughout metro Atlanta.
+Your primary care doctor knows your medical history best, but the Emory Healthcare Network includes more than 3,450 physicians in over 70 specialties, 425 locations and 11 hospitals, as well as primary care offices, urgent cares, MinuteClinics, and 6 ERs throughout metro Atlanta.
 Get the care you need wherever you need it.
 See our map to find the locations closest to you.